collectiveaccess/ProvidenceDocs/_source/usermanual/navigating_database.rst

 The “History” menu provides a list of recently viewed and edited records.
 It will only appear in the Global Navigation bar after you have searched for and viewed records in the system.

 **QuickSearch**
 Always available in the upper right-hand corner of the browser window, the QuickSearch is the simplest and most convenient search tool in CollectiveAccess.
 It will cast a wide net for terms entered into it, searching across all fields in all tables of records.
-Results are displayed in a table format.